-Alternative: Namecheap.com.
-Cheap URLs, but you will have to learn how to point them to your host.
+Namecheap.
+Cheap URLs, and this is what I personally use.
+You will have to learn how to point them to your host.

 I have spent years in the WordPress community and have seen dozens of plugins come and go.
 With 55,000+ plugins to choose from, it is important to choose plugins that update regularly and have good ratings in the WordPress Plugin Directory.

 Here are a few plugins and themes to help you build your website (especially if you want to monetize it):

 - Theme: Astra (freemium).

 - SEO: RankMath (freemium).